swri-robotics/bag-database/README.md

 The bag database can run standalone in order to demonstrate its functionality, but if you do so it will have to rebuild the database every time it restarts.
 Instead you should link it to an external database.
-MySQL and PostgreSQL are supported;
-PostgreSQL is preferred.
+PostgreSQL with PostGIS extensions is the only supported database.

 To start a PostgreSQL container with PostGIS support:
 ```